-If you do not have sick leave available, you may be eligible for up to 60 days of unpaid leave under the Family Medical Leave Act or Job Protected Alternative Leave.
+If you do not have sick leave available, you may still be eligible for up to 60 days of unpaid leave under the Family Medical Leave Act or Job Protected Alternative Leave.
 Eligibility is determined by federal law, and/or by an employee’s negotiated agreement.

 If you anticipate that you will need to be absent from work for more than three days to care for an ill relative, you must notify your supervisor as soon as possible.
 You should also notify the Office of Integrated Disability and Leave Management.
 This will allow your work location to plan appropriately for your absence, and ensure that you are aware of documentation that might be required to have your absences coded appropriately.